Trans. Mycol. Soc. Japan 25(1): 6. 1984.

 Edible and highly prized by many for its large size and fragrant aroma.
 Some eat it raw in salads, while others prefer it cooked.

 Called Armillaria ponderosa in older field guides, Tricholoma magnivelare is recognized by its large size, white color which bruises orange-brown, a sheathing cottony veil, and spicy odor.
-It occurs more commonly in the Pacific Northwest, where it is harvested commercially, than in the S.F.
-Bay Area.
+It occurs more commonly in the Pacific Northwest, where it is harvested commercially, than in California.